Link: The Faces of Evil and Zelda: The Wand of Gamelon: Zelda: The Wand of Gamelon

 King Harkinian announces his plan to travel to the Duchy of Gamelon and aid its ruler Duke Onkled, who is supposedly under attack by Ganon's forces, and orders his daughter Princess Zelda to send Link for backup if she does not hear from him within a month.
 He reassures her that he will be protected by the Triforce of Courage while Zelda's elderly nursemaid, Impa, reassures Zelda that the Triforce of Wisdom promises that Harkinian will return safely.
 Despite these promises, a month eventually passes without word from Harkinian, so as instructed, Zelda sends Link to find him.
 When he too fails to return, Zelda ventures off to Gamelon to find both Link and Harkinian, accompanied by Impa.

 As she ventures across Gamelon, Zelda battles many of Ganon's minions including the mummy Gibdo; the three wicked witches of the Fairy Pool; and the knight Iron Knuckle.
-During Zelda's quest, Impa discovers that King Harkinian was captured by Ganon and that Link was engaged in a battle, with the outcome being unknown.
+During Zelda's quest, Impa discovers that King Harkinian was captured by Ganon and that Link was engaged in a battle, the outcome of which is unclear.
 Eventually, Zelda rescues a woman named Lady Alma from evil sorcerer Wizrobe and learns that Alma had met Link before, providing her with his canteen.
 Zelda then travels to Dodomai Palace, where it is revealed that Duke Onkled has betrayed King Harkinian and is collaborating with Ganon.
 Zelda storms the palace, kills Ganon's henchman, Hektan, and saves a prisoner named Lord Kiro, who had accompanied Harkinian on his trip to Gamelon before he was captured.
 Kiro then reveals to Zelda the entrance to Onkled's chamber and when they confront him, he reveals the secret entrance to Reesong Palace, where Ganon has taken residence.

 Zelda travels to the Shrine of Gamelon to battle shapeshifter Omfak and obtain the Wand needed to defeat Ganon, then makes her way to Reesong Palace, where she casts a spell to bind Ganon with chains, before she rescues her father.
 Back at Hyrule Castle, Lord Kiro turns Duke Onkled over to King Harkinian, who orders him to scrub all the floors in Hyrule as punishment.
 Although Link's whereabouts are still unknown, a comment by Lady Alma, who is also present at Harkinian's return, prompts Zelda to throw her mirror against the wall; as it smashes, Link magically materializes, seemingly having been trapped in the mirror.
 The group then has a feast to celebrate Gamelon's return to peace.